insure logo

 The cost of SR-22 insurance can vary significantly depending on your location, driving history, and insurance provider.
 To help you save money, we’ve researched the cheapest SR-22 insurance options in every state.

-In Massachusetts, State Farm offers the most affordable SR-22 insurance policies at $946 per year and Geico at $1,376 per year.
+In Massachusetts, State Farm offers the most affordable SR-22 insurance policies at $946 per year and GEICO at $1,376 per year.

 Whether you’re looking for a budget-friendly policy or just trying to navigate this complex process, this guide has the information you need to get back on the road without breaking the bank.

-What’s an SR-22?
+What is an SR-22?

-An SR-22 is a certificate of responsibility (CFR) that shows you’ve purchased the required minimum liability auto coverage required by your state.
-If you’re categorized as a higher-risk driver due to traffic violations, a DWI/DUI conviction, or other reasons, your state or a court order may require you to get an SR-22.
+An SR-22 certificate of financial responsibility proves you have the minimum liability insurance coverage your state requires.
+If you’re considered a high-risk driver because of traffic violations, a DUI/DWI conviction, or other reasons, your state or a court might require you to get an SR-22.
+This is a certificate your insurance company files on your behalf with your state Department of Motor Vehicle (DMV).

 Key Takeaways

-• An SR-22 isn’t a separate insurance policy but a form your insurer files with the state to show you have the minimum coverage.
+• SR-22 insurance isn’t a separate policy, but a form your insurance company files to with the state DMV to prove you have the required minimum coverage.

 Do I need to buy SR-22 insurance in Massachusetts?